RutgersCSSystems/fire-yolov5/README.md

 cat RESULT.csv
 ```
 "The expected results will appear as follows.
 If we are using the same node
-(c6525-100g), the performance numbers may show some variation, but the trendsa
+(r6525), the performance numbers may show some variation, but the trends
 remain (please see Appendix A.5 for details).

 ```